All Episodes

 Hello, last man standing.

-And it's wonderful to talk to you again.
+It's wonderful to talk to you again.

-All right, we'll do.
+All right, I will do.

 Oh, yeah.

-Well, I'll tell you there's another thing.
+Well, I'll tell you, there's another thing.

 The essence of rugged individualists.